Superman III: Effects and animation

 The film includes the same special effects team from the first two films.

 To create the video game computer animation for the missile scene, Time Warner's CEO at the time, Steve Ross, contacted Ray Kassar, the CEO of its subsidiary Atari.
 Kassar assigned the task to Steve Wright, head of Atari's special project department.
 Wright worked with Pat Cole and Paul Hughett among others to complete the project.
-Rather than create high-resolution realistic computer graphics, the project's aim was to depict a "video game of the future".
-The project cost around US$120,000, with between $95,000–$100,000 USD going towards technology hardware.
-Prior to the request, Wright had developed a high-end graphics system to quickly create video game prototypes at Atari, which allowed them to create the footage more quickly than traditional programming in assembly language at the time.
+Rather than create high-resolution, realistic computer graphics, they aimed to depict a "video game of the future".
+The project cost around US$120,000, with between US$95,000–US$100,000 going towards technology hardware.
+Before the request, Wright had developed a high-end graphics system to quickly create video game prototypes at Atari, which allowed them to create the footage faster than traditional programming in assembly language at the time.
 The system was a Lisp machine with a Symbolics microprocessor connected to an Ikonus framebuffer, which acted as the graphics chip.
 The system's software included a paint and animation program to create the graphics and a program to create the scripts that dictate movement and interaction.
 To complete the setup for the film project, Atari purchased Wright a Matrix film recorder with an Acme 35mm animation camera.
 Wright approached Carl Rosendahl from computer animation studio PDI to set up and calibrate the newly created recording system.

-Production for the missile video game segment lasted approximately four months, from November 1982 until February 1983.
+Production for the video game segment lasted approximately four months, from November 1982 until February 1983.
 Wright's brother, Larry Wright, served as the segment's art director.
-The team created storyboards of the sequence prior to creating the graphics.
-To plan the necessary computer functions, the story boards included computer graphic coordinates and geometric symbols to indicate the movement of graphical objects.
-Vicki Parrish used this information to program the positions of the sprites for Superman and the rockets as well as scroll the background.
-The various graphics were placed on different layers and then shifted positions to create a parallax effect in order to give the appearance of depth, a technique Wright referred to as "2½D".
-The team would generate a low resolution preview to ensure the footage appeared as intended, which took the system about an hour and a half to generate.
-When satisfied with the preview, the team generated a high resolution version and applied anti-aliasing to remove jagged edges around the graphics.
+The team created storyboards of the sequence beforehand.
+To plan the necessary computer functions, the storyboards included computer graphic coordinates and geometric symbols to indicate the movement of graphical objects.
+Vicki Parrish used this information to program the positions of the sprites for Superman and the rockets, as well as scroll the background.
+The components were placed on different layers and then shifted positions to create a parallax effect to give the appearance of depth, a technique Wright referred to as "2½D".
+The team generated a low resolution preview to ensure the footage appeared as intended, which took the system about an hour and a half.
+When satisfied with the preview, the team generated a high-resolution version and applied anti-aliasing to remove jagged edges around the graphics.
 Each frame was photographed by the camera, which took 120 hours to capture the 1440 frames of graphics.
 The team created 60 seconds of footage, of which director Richard Lester used around 27 seconds in the final film.
 The footage was sent to Lester in London.
 After reviewing it, he requested some changes before the footage was ready to include in the film.